Ferrum3D/Ferrum3D/README.md

 **Ferrum3D** is a data-oriented, data-driven, and modular 3D game engine.

 ## Current development status
-For now, only the core is working.
-The FrameGraph and C# bindings are in development.
+For now, only the core and its C# bindings are working.
+The higher level renderer, i.e. FrameGraph is in development yet.

 ## Getting the sources and building
 If you want to build the engine, run samples and tests you will need:
  - **CMake v1.17.0** minimum
- - **Python3** (tested with Python 3.9.5)
+ - **Python3** (tested with Python 3.10)

 ### Windows
 Currently, the engine has been tested on Windows only.
-For building, you will need Visual Studio 2019 with *Game Development for C++* installed.
+For building, you will need Visual Studio build tools installed.

 ### Downloading sources
 This repository uses git submodules for dependencies.
 To clone the sources run this: